claude-chat-code

 Traditional Challenges

-Traditionally, when generating or modifying code with Claude chat, the following steps were required every time:
+When generating or modifying code with Claude chat, the following steps were traditionally required every time:

 - Back up the working directory.

-- Delete old files (to prevent build errors caused by leftover files, etc.).
+- Delete old files (to prevent build errors caused by leftover files).

 - Run